 - There are new flu vaccines on the market this season, including ones for people with egg allergies

 - Generic versions of the flu antiviral drug oseltamivir have become available

-The Flu Treatment at AFC Urgent Care in Knoxville, TN (Kingston Pike)
+The Flu Treatment at AFC Urgent Care of Knoxville, TN

 If you do contract the flu, the last thing you want to do is endure waiting for hours on end to be seen.
 AFC Urgent Care can have you in and out, and quickly get you on the road to recovery in half the time; getting you back to the one place you want to be—bed.